Colette Peignot: Life

 In 1934, she left Boris Souvarine for Georges Bataille.
 Victim of an “alleged attack of dementia”, she was hospitalized in the clinic of Doctor Weil, father of Simone Weil, and then followed by Doctor Adrien Borel, psychiatrist and friend of Bataille.
 During the summer of 1935, she moved in with Georges Bataille.
-Their “intense” relationship turns out to be destructive mess, between alcoholism, public humiliations, and a tour of brothels, but also worldly and cultured, in the company of Michel Leiris, André Masson, Roger Caillois, Pierre Klossowski and Denise Rollin.
-She also found herself at the center of Bataille's secret society Acephale which was known for its secretive meetings in the woods and delusions of human sacrifice (which was never actually carried out).
+Their “intense” relationship turned out to be chaotic, riven by alcoholism, public humiliations, and a tour of brothels, though simultaneously worldly and cultured, steeped in the company of Michel Leiris, André Masson, Roger Caillois, Pierre Klossowski and Denise Rollin.
+She also found herself at the center of Bataille's secret society Acephale, which was known for its secretive meetings in the woods and pretensions towards human sacrifice (themselves never realized).
 It was at this moment that she chose her new pen name, Laure, one of her first names (Colette Laure Lucienne Peignot), but also in reference to Laure de Sade, Petrarch's muse and grandmother.

 Colette Peignot ended her life in complete poverty and medicated to the extreme.
 She died from tuberculosis in 1938, at the age of thirty-five in a room rented by Georges Bataille in Saint-Germain-en-Laye.
 Shortly before dying, she wrote to Bataille: "I hated our life, often I wanted to save myself, to go alone into the mountains (it was saving my life now I know)."

 She is buried in the cemetery of Fourqueux, then Seine-et-Oise, in a grave difficult to identify, topped with a boxwood cut in the shape of an “L”.
-Just before closing the coffin, Michel Leiris slipped five dice into it, “concretions of destiny that we hold in the hand”; for his part, Georges Bataille throws a few pages of The Marriage of Heaven and Hell by William Blake onto the remains.
+Just before closing the coffin, Michel Leiris slipped five dice into it, “concretions of destiny that we hold in the hand”; for his part, Georges Bataille threw a few pages of The Marriage of Heaven and Hell by William Blake onto the remains.
 A few years later, he evoked with emotion the painful agony of Laure, in numerous fragments found from his essay Le Guilty (1944), writing in particular: “I have just told my life story: death had taken the name of LAURE”.

 Colette Peignot suffered throughout her life from fragile health, fever attacks, coughs until she lost consciousness, nervous attacks, suicidal impulses, abortions, etc. She wandered from sanatoriums to rest homes, a medical nomad at a time when tuberculosis was treated through inactivity: Vernet-les-Bains in 1919, Barèges, Lourdes and Lavernoze in 1923, Banyuls in 1926, Bois-Cerf, Céret, Prats-de-Mollo, and Laccabanasse in 1927, Leysin in 1928, Combloux in 1930, etc.